It was in his first months as interim fire chief that Bernie Kanger showed his mayor he was the right man for the job.

 The word “interim” was removed from Kanger’s job title three months later.
 Two years later, Kanger’s tenure as fire chief is nearing its end.
 Stothert announced Tuesday that Kanger, 46, will retire after he reaches 25 years of service.
 His last day will be May 6.
 An interim chief will be appointed and a national search conducted in order to select the fire department’s next chief.

-In a press conference at her offices late Tuesday afternoon, Stothert praised Kanger, noting the many incidents firefighters under his leadership have had to deal with — the International Nutrition collapse, the dormitory blaze at the University of Nebraska at Omaha and the recent M’s Pub fire.
+At the Tuesday press conference, Stothert praised Kanger, noting the many incidents firefighters under his leadership have had to deal with — International Nutrition, the dormitory blaze at the University of Nebraska at Omaha and the recent M’s Pub fire.

-She said she had not known until Tuesday when she received Kanger’s resignation letter that he planned on retiring, though she said she was aware he would soon become eligible.
+Stothert said she had not known until Tuesday when she received Kanger’s resignation letter that he planned on retiring, though she said she was aware he soon would become eligible.